MrPixle2022/Documentaion/Js/React/Components.md

 > [!IMPORTANT]
 > any jsx has to have at least one parent

-Components are the basis of react, they retrun what is called ``jsx`` wich is basicly html in javascript ``jsx`` elements can take the same attributes as the html files but some are changed:
+Components are the basis of react, they return what is called ``jsx`` which is basically html in javascript ``jsx`` elements can take the same attributes as the html files but some are changed: